Download

 Note: It's important to remember that with a custom robots.txt file, you are responsible for manually including any necessary rules to manage bot access.
 The automatic settings provided by Publii's interface will not apply, so careful consideration and configuration are required to ensure your site is indexed and accessed as intended.

-• Meta Robots - These options tell search engines how to treat your frontpage content and are crucial for informing search engines how to process your frontpage content, as well as the tag and author pages.
+• Meta Robots - These options tell search engines how to treat your homepage content and are crucial for informing search engines how to process your homepage content, as well as the tag and author pages.
 These directives are specified using the tag in the HTML header of a page.
 Here is an overview of commonly used directives:

 • index, follow: This combination instructs search engines to document the page and follow the links found on it.
 It's the default behavior, allowing full discovery and indexing of the page and its linked content.